 Their conclusion: using the review authors’ own criteria, the data confirmed that the lower-carb diet produced significantly greater weight loss than the balanced diet.
 In other words, the Naudé review shows the opposite of what the authors reported.

-Therefore, without the need to examine all sections of the article, the Naudé Review in its published form is “not robust and cannot be relied on”.
+Therefore, without the need to examine all sections of the article, the Naudé Review in its published form was “not robust and cannot be relied on”.

 — Angharad P (@ape_owl78) December 2, 2016

-If the authors had properly performed their meta-analysis, Harcombe says, they would have concluded that the lower-CHO diet produced greater weight loss than the “balanced” diet.
+If the authors had properly performed their meta-analysis, Harcombe said, they would have concluded that the lower-CHO diet produced greater weight loss than the “balanced” diet.

-They say that the Naudé Review researchers should “rectify the erroneous messages conveyed to the public” as a result of their many errors.
+Harcombe and Noakes say the Naudé Review researchers should “rectify the erroneous messages conveyed to the public” as a result of their many errors.
 Whether that will happen is anyone’s guess.
 My guess is it won’t because there’s probably too much at stake for the researchers and HPCSA.